-Once you decide to sell your property, add some energy efficient updates to increase the interest of buyers.
+Include energy efficient upgrades to your home if you’re planning to sell.
 Certain items such as LED bulbs and an energy monitor could raise interest in the home among buyers.
 This is because they don’t have to pay for these thrifty items themselves, and it also indicates that the home is energy efficient.

 Prior to placing your home on the market, have your heating and air conditioning unit serviced.
 Buyers will shy away from a home with a damaged AC unit.

 Entice potential buyers by adding energy-efficient touches to your home.
 A lot of people can become quite interested in buying your home when you install things like motion lights that are solar-powered, LED bulbs, and an energy monitor.